What’s in This Article

-As a member of SkyTeam, SAS partners with a wide range of airlines to give travelers more connectivity and a broader set of services.
-This article covers SAS’s safety measures, accident history, fleet, safety ratings, pilot training, and passenger feedback to give you a clear picture of the airline’s safety profile.
+As a member of the SkyTeam alliance, SAS partners with a wide range of airlines to give you more connectivity and a broader set of services.
+This article covers SAS’s safety measures, accident history, fleet, safety ratings, pilot training, and passenger feedback.

 Key Takeaways

-- SAS Airlines, also known as Scandinavian Airlines, is the flag carrier of Denmark, Norway, and Sweden and has been operating since 1946.
+- SAS Airlines is the flag carrier of Denmark, Norway, and Sweden and has operated since 1946.

-- The airline follows strict safety protocols and complies with international aviation regulations set by ICAO and EASA.
+- The airline complies with international aviation regulations set by the International Civil Aviation Organization (ICAO) and the European Union Aviation Safety Agency (EASA).

-- SAS has a relatively low accident rate and uses past incidents to improve training and procedures.
+- SAS has a relatively low accident rate and updates its training and procedures after each incident.

 - Independent aviation organizations consistently rate SAS as a safe and reliable carrier.